MadGotten/Eventio/README.md

 # Eventio
 Eventio is a web application designed for managing events, allowing users to create, view, and register for events.
-The platform supports ticket purchasing and user account management.
+The platform supports adding a review, ticket purchasing and user account management.

 ## Features
 - **User Authentication**: Users can register, log in, and manage their accounts.
 - **Event Management**: Create, update, and delete events with different statuses (approved, pending).
+- **Review System**: Users can submit reviews to events they've been.
 - **Ticketing System**: Users can buy tickets for paid events and register for free events.
 - **Event Search**: Search for events based on title and description.
 - **User Dashboard**: View created events, registered events, and purchased tickets.